FortechRomania/js-team-showcase/we-train/junior-development-program/full-stack/angular.md

 * Adding a Watchlist functionality with its own page

 ### Advanced topics
-* Check out the official angular [style guide](https://angular.io/guide/styleguide) for everything from naming convetions to a suggested application structure
+* Check out the official angular [style guide](https://angular.io/guide/styleguide) for everything from naming conventions to a suggested application structure
 * Read about testing components and services in this [guide[(https://angular.io/guide/testing)

 You could further enhance your app by: